 The Cleveland Clinic Taussig Cancer Institute, Cleveland

 At the Cleveland Clinic’s Taussig Cancer Institute, people with mesothelioma get some of the best care, not just in the U.S., but in the world.
 The Clinic has been open for nearly 100 years and is staffed by experts in all areas of medicine, including cancer and mesothelioma.
 Patients here get access to clinical trials, the newest treatments, and the best supportive care.
-The Clinic is renowned both for its excellent patient care and its innovative research.
+The Clinic is renowned both for its innovative research and its excellent patient care.
 The physicians and scientists here are helping us to better understand mesothelioma and how to treat it.

 Facts about the Cleveland Clinic